Skip to main content

 Recording: Enhancing the Experience of Children & Youth in Court: How Judges and Attorneys Can Prepare and Support Youth Attending Court

-On March 8, 2022, the Children’s Commission presented a 75-minute webcast entitled “Child Welfare Case Primer: Statutory Hearings and Current Issues.”
-The Honorable Rob Hofmann, Judge of the 452nd District Court and Children’s Commission’s Senior Jurist in Residence, provided a summary of the nuts and bolts of a child welfare case from investigations through various final outcomes.
+On March 8, 2022, the Hon.
+Rob Hofmann, Judge of the 452nd District Court and Children’s Commission’s Senior Jurist in Residence, provided a summary of the nuts and bolts of a child welfare case from investigations through various final outcomes.
 The presentation included a review of statutory requirements, including recent legislative changes, and current issues including dual status youth and placement.
 Best practices and practical tips for achieving positive permanency for children and engaging families and youth in the court process were also provided.

 Recording: Child Welfare Case Primer: Statutory Hearings and Current Issues